org-trello/org-trello/README.md

 ## Creation full entity

 You can sync all the entities and their arborescence once.
-Place yourself on the entity (card or checklist or item/task) and hit `C-c o C`.
+Place yourself on the entity (card or checklist or item) and hit `C-c o C`.

 ## Sync org-mode file to trello board